jwilferd10/PortfolioForge/README.md

 This project has allowed me to gain hands-on experience with modern development tools and practices, making it a valuable learning journey.
 The process of updating and maintaining this project reinforced my knowledge in software development, project management, and version control, providing what I believe is a solid foundation for future endeavors.

 ### 🙏 Thank You!
 So much for your interest in PortfolioForge.
 My intention is that it proves helpful to you and sparks the idea that you can create a unique online portfolio, whether or not you choose to use PortfolioForge.
-Thanks again and I happy coding!
+Thanks again and happy coding!

 ## :book: User Story:
 Coming Soon!